President of the New South Wales Legislative Council

 The President of the New South Wales Legislative Council is the presiding officer of the upper house of the Parliament of New South Wales, the Legislative Council.
 The presiding officer of the lower house is the speaker of the Legislative Assembly.
 The role of President has generally been a partisan office, filled by the governing party of the time.
-As of May 2021, the president is Matthew Mason-Cox.
+As of May 2023, the president is Ben Franklin.